 Wearing contact lenses for too long

 There are many different types of contact lens, from the lenses designed to be worn for a few hours, to brands that can safely be worn overnight.
 Wearing your lenses for longer than recommended can cause irritation and discomfort.
 Wearing lenses that are worn out or past their use-by date can also cause problems, including infections from bacteria.
 Always replace your lenses as soon as recommended by the manufacturer or your eye doctor.

 Eye infections caused by the bacteria on contact lenses can potentially be quite serious.
 If left untreated, an eye infection could be sight-threatening, so it’s important to see an eye doctor as soon as possible if you think you ay have an eye infection.

 Preventing and treating contact lens problems

-A change in the type of contact lenses, or getting your prescription updated, may also help to relieve contact lens irritation.
-You could also consider laser eye surgery as a permanent solution to contact lens discomfort.
+A change A change in the type of lenses you are using, or getting your prescription updated, may also help to relieve lens irritation.
+You could also consider laser eye surgery as a permanent solution to lens discomfort.

 At Eye Institute we offer iLASIK – it’s the most advanced laser eye surgery in the world and with it you could wave goodbye to contact lenses for good.